lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 where object is the first argument given in the call to `listen()` to create this listening point, print-messages is true if the third argument in that call was provided and true, and canon was the value returned by that call.
 (For the initial listening point, object is `#0`, canon is determined by the command-line arguments or a network-configuration-specific default, and print-messages is true.)

 Please note that there is nothing special about the initial listening point created by the server when it starts; you can use `unlisten()` on it just as if it had been created by `listen()`.
-This can be useful; for example, under one of the TCP/IP configurations, you might start up your server on some obscure port, say 12345, connect to it by yourself for a while, and then open it up to normal users by evaluating the statments:
+This can be useful; for example, under one of the TCP/IP configurations, you might start up your server on some obscure port, say 12345, connect to it by yourself for a while, and then open it up to normal users by evaluating the statements:

 ```
 unlisten(12345); listen(#0, 7777, 1)